mnagy94/jexer/README.md

     manager](/examples/JexerTilingWindowManager.java) in less than 250
     lines of code.

+  * A much slicker [prototype tiling window manager](/examples/JexerTilingWindowManager2.java) in less than 200 lines of code.

   * A [prototype image thumbnail viewer](/examples/JexerImageViewer.java) in less than 350 lines of code.